Our new report

 Learn More

-At the beginning of the twenty-first century, the internet gave birth to the Open movement.
+At the turn of the century, the internet gave birth to the Digital Commons — collectively created and managed resources open to the public.
 Numerous initiatives placed their bets on the combined power of networked information services and new governance models for the production and sharing of content and data.

-The open revolution that we imagined did not happen, although the model of open sharing has been proven effective and sustainable.
-Over the last decade, we have witnessed a wholesale transformation of the networked information ecosystem.
+Over the last decade, we have witnessed a wholesale transformation of the digital ecosystem.
 The web moved away from the ideals and the open design of the early internet.
-It became dominated by a small number of platforms.
+Today, a small number of companies control and exploit this ecosystem.
+In this digital landscape, openness serves as both a challenge and an enabler for these concentrations of power.

 The New Open